kwaledesign/Coding-Standards/css.md

 * Icon styles should be split into structure and skin (`.ico-small` & `.ico-profile classes`) in order to allow for maximum flexibility and minimal code repetition [[1]](README.md#works-cited).
 * Use Compass to manage sprits easily.
 * Sprited Icons should be added to empty elements that have their text hidden off canvas.
+* Use Compass to manage image directories easily

 ## Selector Construct